anima-wg/brski-cloud/anima-brski-cloud.md

 There is no local domain Registrar, the pledge needs to discover and bootstrap with the employer's Registrar which is deployed within the employer's network, and the pledge needs the keying material to trust the Registrar.
 For example, an employee is deploying an IP phone in a home office and the phone needs to register to an IP PBX deployed in their employer's office.

+Protocol details for this use case are provided in {{redirect2Registrar}}.

 ### Bootstrap via Cloud Registrar and Owner EST Service

-A pledge is bootstrapping where the owner organization does not yet have an owner Registrar deployed, but does have an Enrollment over Secure Transport (EST) {{!RFC7030}} service deployed.
+A pledge is bootstrapping where the owner organization does not yet have an owner Registrar deployed, but does have an EST service deployed.
 The Cloud Registrar issues a voucher, and the pledge completes trust bootstrap using the Cloud Registrar.
 The voucher issued by the cloud includes domain information for the owner's EST service that the pledge should use for certificate enrollment.